-8 5G or Wi-Fi 6 (802.11ax)?
-Qorvo.
-(2018), YES

-Comparison and contrast of 5G and Wi-Fi 6
+Comparison/contrast of 56 and Wi-Fi 6

 The similarities

 There are many technologies within the Wi-Fi 6 and 5G ecosystems.
-For the context of this discussion, a few key technologies that are common between the two were selected for review.
+For the context of this discussion, a few key technologies that are common between the two were selected for review:

-AT&T started

-deploying LTE-LAA

-services in 2017.

-And to date, AT&T has

-coverage in 24 markets.

 Spectrum Unlicensed spectrum at 5GHz is common with both standards.
 Unlicensed 5GHz has been a mainstay of Wi-Fi technologies for years and it will continue to be part of the Wi-Fi portfolio with Wi-Fi 6.
-For the mobile cellular network, unlicensed 5GHz was added as part of the LTE 3GPP Release 13 which was finalized in March 2016.9 This feature became known as LTE Licensed Access Assist (LTE-LAA) and allowed mobile cellular networks to combine licensed and unlicensed spectrum (carrier aggregation) to deliver greater speeds while ensuring fair coexistence with Wi-Fi.
+For the mobile cellular network, unlicensed 5GHz was added as part of the LTE 3GPP Release 13 which was finalized in March 2016.
+This feature became known as LTE-Licensed Access Assist (LTE-LAA) and allowed mobile cellular networks to combine licensed and unlicensed spectrum (carrier aggregation) to deliver greater speeds while ensuring fair coexistence with Wi-Fi.
 This put 4G LTE on the path to Gigabit services.

 In the future, unlicensed spectrum at 6GHz is anticipated to be used with both Wi-Fi 6 and 5G.
-The FCC has proposed the expansion of unlicensed use of the 5.925-7.125 GHz band (6 GHz band) spectrum.10 Additionally, the Wi-Fi Alliance and 3GPP have stated that 6GHz will be part of their respective standards after ratification.^{11 12} Quadrature Amplitude Modulation (QAM) QAM is a modulation technique that is used to improve spectral efficiency and thus improve throughput.
+The FCC has proposed the expansion of unlicensed use of the 5.925-7.125 GHz band (6 GHz band) spectrum.
+Additionally, the Wi-Fi Alliance and 3GPP have stated that 6GHz will be part of their respective standards after ratification.

+Quadrature Amplitude Modulation (QAM) QAM is a modulation technique that is used to improve spectral efficiency and thus improve throughput.
 Wi-Fi 6 supports 1024 quadrature amplitude modulation mode (1024-QAM), and it enables throughput increases by as much as 25 percent over Wi-Fi 5.

 3GPP Rel-15 (5G) supports 1024 QAM (from 256 QAM, which was introduced in LTE Rel-12), allowing 5G to achieve higher peak data rates and spectral efficiency in favorable scenarios.

 The main motivations and target use cases for 1024 QAM are: